Beef Jerky Recipe

 I use the texturized side of a meat tenderizer tool to pound the meat slices.
 Tenderizing the meat this way has two main benefits.

-Pounding the meat will ensure it’s more even so it will dry more evenly.
-The texturized face of the meat tenderizer tool also helps to break up the connective tissue.
+Pounding the meat ensures it’s even so it will dry more evenly.
+The meat tenderizer tool’s texturized face also helps break up the connective tissue.
 The result is tender and tasty beef jerky.

 Certain ingredients in the marinade also contribute to the tenderness of the meat.
 You can add one or a mixture of these ingredients.

-- Meat tenderizer – Commercial meat tenderizer is a powder that contains an enzyme called papain.
-Papain is an enzyme derived from papayas and is an incredibly efficient, tenderizer.
+- Meat tenderizer—A Commercial meat tenderizer is a powder containing an enzyme called papain.
+Papain is derived from papayas and is an incredibly efficient tenderizer.

-- Fresh pineapple juice – Fresh pineapple juice contains the enzyme bromelain.
-Bromelain works well as a meat tenderizer.
-Remember that pasteurization kills this enzyme, so canned juice will not work the same way as fresh pineapple juice.
+- Fresh pineapple juice—Fresh pineapple juice contains the enzyme bromelain, which works well as a meat tenderizer.
+Remember that pasteurization kills this enzyme, so canned juice will not work like fresh pineapple juice.

 - Beer – Beer contains alpha acids and tannins that help break down fibers in meat, making it more tender and flavorful.

-There are a lot of different ingredients that can go into a jerky marinade but I like to keep it simple.
-I still want my beef jerky to taste like beef.
-You don’t want to overwhelm the meat with too much seasoning or sweetness.
+There are many different ingredients that can go into a jerky marinade, but I like to keep it simple.
+I still want my beef jerky to taste like beef, so you don’t want to overwhelm the meat with too much seasoning or sweetness.

-I have two main versions of marinade that I use for making beef jerky.
-One is this recipe with I call Steakhouse marinade.
-It’s simple and has a similar flavor to what I would use marinate a steak before grilling.
+I use two main versions of marinade for beef jerky.
+One is this recipe for Steakhouse marinade.
+It’s simple and has a similar flavor to what I would use to marinate a steak before grilling.

 This marinade has great flavor and is a perfect simple marinade to start with if it’s your first time making beef jerky.
 You can start with this homemade beef jerky recipe and then tweak it to make it sweeter, spicier, or more garlicky.